-For facilities with VR-204 or VR-208 add the following conditions, otherwise delete:
+For facilities with VR-202 and VR-204 add the following conditions, otherwise delete:

 Section 5.13.1 states "The owner or operator shall not clear, or allow any other individual to clear, any ISD warning or failure alarms prior to taking appropriate action.
 The appropriate action shall be in accordance with the IOM manual for the Phase II vapor recovery system or an ARB Enforcement Advisory."